 Elevation: 10,500 ft

-Climbing information for this peak is found on page 256 where it is listed as Peak 10480+.
+Climbing and access information for this peak is on Page 256 of the book, where it is listed as Peak 10480+.
 The newest elevation data places the summit at 10,500 feet.
-Additionally, at the current time access is not blocked by private property.
+In addition, access is not currently blocked by private property.

 Peak 10500 is best climbed from Argosy Creek.
-It may be possible to climb the peak from the Left Fork Antelope Creek from the Fishpole Lakes ((D)(1)(a.1) found at pages 260-61 of Idaho A Climbing Guide).
-However, the side facing this drainage is much stepper than the slopes above Argosy Creek.
+It may be possible to climb the peak from the Left Fork Antelope Creek from the Fishpole Lakes [(D)(1)(a.1) on Pages 260-261].
+However, the side facing this drainage is much steeper than the slopes above Argosy Creek.
+USGS Smiley Mountain

 Southeast Ridge (Class 2+)

-Climb from the saddle joining the Hike up Argosy Creek to the saddle between Peak 10500 and Pion Peak and then ascend the peak’s steep southeast ridge to the summit.
+Hike up Argosy Creek to the saddle between Peak 10500 and Pion Peak.
+From the saddle, ascend the peak’s steep Southeast Ridge to the summit.